nova-thomas/The_LARK_Files/_readme.txt

 is the one who you will bring your findings to.

 Common Commands:
-ls (directory/file) - Use the current directory to "look" around the room, and use "ls inventory" to check your inventory. ls -a - Use this to look around the current "room" very closely for hidden items. tail (file) - Use this to "inspect" an item or character. mv (file) ~/The_LARK_Files_Nova_Thomas/inventory - Used for moving an item to your inventory.
+     ls (directory/file) - Use the current directory to "look" around the room, and use "ls inventory" to check your inventory.

+     ls -a - Use this to look around the current "room" very closely for hidden items.

+     tail (file) - Use this to "inspect" an item or character.

+     mv (file) ~/The_LARK_Files_Nova_Thomas/inventory - Used for moving an item to your inventory.

      ./(script name) - Use this for interacting with characters and items.

+     vim ~/The_LARK_Files_Nova_Thomas/inventory/notes -  opens up a text editor to take notes about your findings.

 You can read this at any time by typing "cat ~/The_LARK_Files_Nova_Thomas/_readme.txt".